-- Removal of invasive exotic tree species (such as black locust and aspen). - The removal of invasive woody shrub species (such as buckthorn, honeysuckle) is a management priority.
-Efforts should focus on those areas where the invasive species have not yet become dominant in the under-story. - The use of herbicides shall be allowed for the management of invasive species when fire or mechanical removal methods are ineffective.
-Herbicides should be biodegradable and used in the smallest doses possible to still be effective.
+- Removal of invasive native tree species (such as black locust and aspen) in selected locations such as around remnant prairies. - The removal of invasive woody shrub species (such as buckthorn, honeysuckle) is a management priority.
+Efforts should focus on those areas where the invasive species have not yet become dominant in the under-story.
+Woody shrubs should be treated according to best management practices. - The use of herbicides shall be allowed for the management of invasive species when fire or mechanical removal methods are ineffective.
+Herbicides should be biodegradable and used responsibly according to directions.